facebookresearch/BenchMARL/docs/source/usage/installation.rst

 Install environments
 --------------------

-All enviornment dependencies are optional in BenchMARL and can be installed separately.
+All environment dependencies are optional in BenchMARL and can be installed separately.

 VMAS
 ^^^^